 Let’s get this one out of the way right now.
 One of the most popular excuses for taking less-than-perfect bird photographs is not having the right photo equipment.
 There’s some truth to this, since a $10,000.00+, 600mm lens and a full-frame camera are very likely to give you an advantage.

 On the other hand, there are plenty of serious amatuers and professionals taking and selling great bird photos with less expensive cameras and lenses.
 They’re accomplishing it with skill, knowledge, preparation and determination.
 With that combination and the best gear you can afford, you can, too.

-So, does that mean that just any camera and lens combination will get the job done?
-Not really, but there
+So, does that mean that just any camera and lens combination will

 Even if you’re a Photoshop newbie, there’s still a good chance you heard the term non-destructive editing before.
 What does it mean exactly?
 Well, traditional editing techniques, you know rasterized layers, resizing, changing colors and whatever else all damage image files.
 They alter pixels reducing image quality and that’s not something you want.